 These panties stay in place and do not show lines at all.
 That’s because they really don’t have a seam around the leg openings, but they do have stay-put silicone underneath the edges so they don’t ride up or bunch up.
 I’ve always preferred French cut or high leg briefs, but they do have other styles of Vanishing Edge panties, including cotton ones.
 Find all the styles available here.

 Right now you can buy 3 pair of Vanishing Panties and get 2 free.
 That’s a tremendous deal, so it’s worth it to stock up for spring and summer.
-For reference, I wear a medium in the Vanishing Edge Panties.
+For reference, I wear a medium in the Vanishing Edge Panties so shop for the same size you wear in pants.

 A lot of women still swear by thongs for no panty lines.
 I’ve tried them here and there, but have generally not felt comfortable with them.
-However, I’ve decided to give them another try and have ordered these lace trim thongs on the personal recommendation of another blogger.
+However, I do have these in my drawer.
 They are one size fits sizes 2-12 and they come in three-packs.
+I’ve worn them on the rare occasion when I felt like I was still getting panty lines with my other panties.

-#2 – Light shapewear for everyday skirts and dresses
+#2 – Smoothing shorts for wearing under everyday skirts and dresses

 When I wear everyday skirts and dresses I like to wear lightweight, light control shapewear like these Spanx Thinstincts 2.0 Mid-Thigh Shorts or these Smoothing Shorts from Soma.
-If I keep two pairs in my drawer I seem to have what I need for the couple of times I wear skirts or dresses each week.
+I try to have 5-7 pairs since I wear dresses or skirts frequently in the warmer months.
 They prevent panty lines and bulges, but they also prevent thigh chafing.
 Ahem.

-#3 – Heavy shapewear for body hugging dresses
+#3 – Heavy shapewear for wearing with body hugging dresses

-Because I do have a few close fitting dresses that I wear during the warmer months, I like having a pair of bodyshapers that offer a little more support and shaping.
-I purchased these SPANX Thinstincts High Waist Mid Thigh Shorts before my son’s wedding to wear with my dress even though that dress had a full skirt.
+If you wear any body hugging dresses during the warmer months, it’s smart to have a pair of body shapers that offer a little more support and shaping.
+I have these SPANX High Waist Mid Thigh Shapers and they work well for me in the warmer months.
 I liked the fact that these are constructed from a very thin, breathable microfiber fabric and that they offer super cinching of the waist all the way up to my bra.
+But something like these mid-level high rise thigh shapers from Soma may do the trick, too.

 Bras